 - Accidents caused due to participation in extreme sports like bungee jumping, etc.

 - Stolen/loss of baggage due to carelessness or leaving it unattended

-- Pre existing conditions like diabetes
+- Pre-existing conditions like diabetes

 - Other facets to be checked

-- Travel insurance is cheaper when purchased directed from the company or online.
+- Travel insurance is cheaper when purchased directly from the company or online.
 Policies offered by airlines and travel agents are expensive.
 Check with your current home/auto insurance company for discounts and better deals on travel insurance.

 - Travel insurance for people over 65 years is usually expensive with really high premiums.

 - Take group policy insurance when traveling in a group instead of individual travel insurance as group insurance is cheaper

 - Read the fine print to understand the details of the policy, such as the time taken for processing claims, payout amounts, claims denial, and other technical rules